vanallenlab/abs_maf_clustering_vis/README.md

     if __name__ == '__main__':
         main()

-* The k-means implementation used here, which leverages pandas, is loosely based on an implementation by Jack Maney, which can be found here: https://github.com/jackmaney/k-means-plus-plus-pandas
+* The k-means implementation used here, which leverages pandas, is very loosely based on an implementation by Jack Maney, which can be found here: https://github.com/jackmaney/k-means-plus-plus-pandas.
+Significant changes were made to improve the conciseness, accuracy, and clarity of the code in the aforementioned framework.